mra/mra.github.io/_posts/2023-05-11-neural-ODEs.markdown

 Basically neural ODEs map input variables to derivative of hidden variables, which may be integrated before use.
 The output is supposed to pass through ODE solver.

-The core idea is to use NN in parameter estimation using a two-stage approach.
-Neural ODE as data-driven model.
+The core idea is to use NN in parameter estimation using a two-stage approach with neural ODE as data-driven model.

 Once NODE is trained derivative estimates are obtained by integrating trained NODE from t=0 to tf of measured data using same process as measured data.